otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 Instead of splitting the dataset, we can also use new data from the data sources (VGChartz, Metacritics) that are not available yet.
 This would basically be a real world test.

-Finally, we can compare our results with those of others.
-Some people at Kaggle seem to be experimenting with the dataset, too.
-For example, [Jonathan Bouchet built a polynomial regression model in R and reports an R² score of 0.098404](https://www.kaggle.com/jonathanbouchet/d/rush4ratio/video-game-sales-with-ratings/vg-sales-score-prediction/notebook).
-Our goal is to be better, of course.
-Since the reported R² is very close to 0 and thus the model seems to hardly predict anything, I am quite optimistic.

 ## II.
 Analysis
 _(approx. 2-4 pages)_